 Thomas Exell – by 1905 Thomas had become the owner of the property.
 Thomas was the son of George Henry Exell and his wife, Eliza.
 He married Maria Vickerstaff in London in 1883, but settled in Thornbury where Thomas ran a grocer and corn dealer shop in the High Street and he acquired several other properties in the Town.
 He was still listed as the owner of 32 High Street in the 1926 Rate Book.
 He died on 14th January 1930.
 In his Will his estate was left to his two daughters, Lilian Mary, the wife of Reginald David Edwards, a brewers surveyor living in Mangotsfield and Bertha Annie, the wife of Wilfred Percy Winter, a bank clerk living in Tyndalls Park, Bristol.
-We are not sure what happened to 32 High Street and who became the owner after Thomas Exell.
+Trustees of the estate of Thomas Exell were shown as the owners of this and other of Thomas Exell’s properties until at least the 1950s.
 Read more about Thomas Exell and his family

 The Browns – the Browns had run a printing and stationery business from their home at 34 High Street since about 1870.
 Edward Brown was also responsible for setting up and publishing the South Gloucestershire Chronicle from 1899.
 The Town Trust records have no entries for the Browns living at 34 High Street after 1916 which may suggest that they then moved and the Food Control Committee were known to have taken over at 34 High Street in 1917.
 The 1925 Valuation List and 1926 Rate Book show Edward’s mother, Jane Frances and his sister, Mary moved next door to 32 High Street so they may have moved there as early as 1916.
 The Chronicle dated 20th April 1917 reported on a Parish Meeting in which the Town Trust were criticised for mis-managing their property with specific reference to the fact that their property previously used as a printer’s office and known as ‘The Chronicle Office’ had been untenanted for two years.

-Marcus Mogg – the electoral registers show that Marcus from 1954 onwards show Marcus was living at 32 High Street.
+Marcus Mogg – the electoral registers from 1954 onward show Marcus was living at 32 High Street.
 Marcus ran a newsagent and toy and cycle shop there for many years.